castlebbs/gradio-mcp-hackathon/README.md

 # 🎮 3D Scene Asset Generator
 ### Our participation to the 2025 Gradio Agent MCP Hackathon

-> Transform player biographies into personalized 3D environments using AI-powered analysis and 3D asset generation models.
+> Transform player biographies into personalized 3D environments using LLM-powered analysis and 3D asset generation models pipelines.

 ## 🌟 Project Overview